Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Access and Inclusion Index Lead

-Rosie joined the Australian Network on Disability as a Programs Coordinator in August 2019, and commenced as the Access and Inclusion Index Lead in September 2022.
+Rosie joined the Australian Network on Disability (AND) as a Programs Coordinator in August 2019, and commenced as the Access and Inclusion Index Lead in September 2022.

 As a member of the Programs Team, Rosie supported interns and jobseekers with disability in the Stepping Into and PACE Mentoring programs, as well as members, supervisors and mentors to have positive program experiences.
 She has qualifications in media and communications and extensive customer service, team leadership and administration experience.
 Prior to joining the Australian Network on Disability, Rosie worked as a marketing coordinator, successfully managing and growing multiple FMCG brands.